Writing can be grueling.

 - You find a peculiar device in your pocket and have no idea how it got there.
 You feel someone’s watching you.
 What do you do?

-- In fewer than 250 words, describe how a defining moment in your life made you a better person.
+- In fewer than 250 words, describe a defining moment in your life.

 - Write about how your character’s best friend’s body shows up in front of their house.
 What will they do to find out who’s responsible?